kinder99/Deep-Learning-Based-Localization-of-EEG-Electrodes-Within-MRI-Acquisitions-Project-ID-60685/README.md

 - refactoring it to work with nnU-Net v2
 - testing said refactored method on T1 images
 - adding scripts to test and extract information from training and trained datasets
+- adding comparison to a state of the art method in the form of Brainstorm template matching.

 ## Usage
 The use of a Python virtual environment is highly recommended.